bevyengine/rfcs/implementation_details.md

   - Applies the changes to the copy and pushes the latest patch into the ring buffer.
   - `Xors` older patches with the latest patch to update them.
 - The server reads the needed patches as `&[u8]` (or `&[u64]`) and compresses them using run-length encoding (RLE) or similar.
   - No "serialization" needed.
-If networked DSTs are stored in their own heap allocation, we can literally send the bits. `rkyv` is a good reference (relative pointers).
+If networked DSTs (dynamically-sized types) are stored in their own heap allocation, we can literally send the bits. `rkyv` is a good reference (relative pointers).
 - Pass compressed payloads to protocol layer.
 - Protocol and I/O layers do whatever they do and send the packet.

 ## Interest-Managed Updates

-TODO
+- Uses the same latest copy + delta buffer data structure, but with additional metadata and filter "components" to track priority and relevance per-*player*.
+- Changing components (note: `Transform` is special) adds to the send priority of their entities.
+Existing send priority doubles every tick.
+Importantly, entities that haven't changed won't accumulate priority.
+- Server writes the entities relevant to each client in priority order, until the packet is full or all entities are written.
+The send priority of written entities are reset for that client.
+- If the server is notified of packet loss, it checks the patch of the update that was lost and re-prioritizes its changed entities for that client.
+If the patch no longer exists, everything is prioritized.
+- (Again, handling networked DSTs needs more consideration.)

 ## Messages